-&lt;sup>53 Nat'l Cable TV Ass'n, 772 F. Supp. at 629.
-The court referred to a number of synchronization licenses which all contained clauses "limiting the music performing rights to U.S. theatrical exhibition" and requiring additional licenses for any other exhibition of that particular title.
+&lt;sup>53 Nat'l Cable TV Ass'n v.
+Broad.
+Music, Inc., 772 F. Supp.
+614, 629 (D.D.C.
+1991) The court referred to a number of synchronization licenses which all contained clauses "limiting the music performing rights to U.S. theatrical exhibition" and requiring additional licenses for any other exhibition of that particular title.
 The opinion specifically cites a Disney contract, which requires separate performing rights for television exhibitors.
 An "identical clause" was included in a Warner Bros. contract as well.